 Access to screening

-- Increasing accessibility, for example by arranging extra screening clinics at the weekend or in evenings, or increasng
+- Increasing accessibility, for example by arranging extra screening clinics at the weekend or in evenings, or increasing availabilty of appointment times

 - Signing up to the Jo’s Cervical Cancer Trust Time to Test campaign to allow employee time to attend their cervical screening appointments.